400 N Walker Ave #130, Oklahoma City, OK Phone: (405) 605-2426

 Discussing the Fee Structure and Payment Terms

 Personal injury attorneys almost always work on a contingency fee.
-This allows the attorney only to get paid if the case resolves for the plaintiff.
+This allows the attorney to get paid only if the case resolves for the plaintiff.
 It also aligns with the client and attorney’s interests.
 The bigger the settlement or verdict, the bigger the attorney fee.
 It also allows people to hire an attorney without paying a lot of money upfront, allowing access to the courts without a financial burden.
 The attorney agrees to take on the risk of not being paid, and their fee is contingent upon winning the case.
 Make sure you are aware of the exact percentage your attorney is going to charge.
 Some law firms start their fee at the beginning of the case at 40%.
 If the case settles before a lawsuit is even filed, then this is probably a higher fee than you should be paying.
 Most law firms will structure the fee percentage split as more time and work is involved in the case.
 Here’s the most common fee percentage I’ve seen from other law firms:

 - Pre-suit: 33%